 General liability insurance is critical to the healthy operation of most businesses, as it protects businesses from a wide range of potential claims.
 Given the nature of general liability insurance, however, the decision of the insurer (to deny, delay, or defend the policyholder in a lawsuit) can have a substantial effect on the financial solvency of the policyholder-business.

 At Berg Plummer Johnson & Raval, LLP, our attorneys have experience representing a range of policyholders in disputes arising under comprehensive general liability insurance.
 Our attorneys are granted a unique perspective and are capable of effectively countering the strategies typically employed by opposing counsel.
 Our results reflect the success of this approach.
-We have been awarded with numerous accolades over the years, and many of our lawyers have been AV-rated by Martindale-Hubbell, named as Super Lawyers, and named among the Best Lawyers in America by various national and regional publications.

 Our attorneys are committed to providing legal representation that is client-oriented to the core.
 We recognize that clients have their own objectives, preferences, and budget limitations, and to the degree possible, we offer customized fee arrangements to our clients that are well-suited to their particular needs.
+Call us at (713) 526-0200 or contact us online to schedule a consultation.